jorgeilosona/DebDroid-1/README.md

 4.)
 Run Second Stage (For running GUI Apps using Termux's TigerVNC ) \
 `debdroid --install-deps` \
 this will install tigervnc and xorg-xhost. for Android 7 and above only.
-Although for CLI use only. you don't need to use this.
+Although for CLI use only or running Android 5-6. you don't need to use this.

 # Preparing The Container
 After all packages is installed. you can install it by typing: \